Primary protein

 Chicken thigh

-This chicken, rice, and sweet potato dog food recipe is a practical starter batch for owners who want a simple homemade formula built from familiar ingredients.
+Use this chicken, rice, and sweet potato dog food recipe when you want a simple homemade starting point built from familiar ingredients.
 The ingredients are easy to find, the texture is batch-cook friendly, and the overall structure is easier to understand than richer recipes with multiple proteins and fats.

 Primary protein